Brenau University Annual Research Symposium

 Brenau University’s Research Symposium is an interdisciplinary presentation forum for research conducted by Brenau’s undergraduate and graduate students as well as by the Brenau faculty.
 The Research Symposium serves as an extension of the classroom and programs, explores creative approaches to emergent problems, and provides a venue for the distribution of research results and conclusions – offering opportunities for both learning and new interdisciplinary collaborations.
 Abstracts are published annually in the Brenau University Research Symposium Proceedings.
 Faculty, students, alumnae and alums are all welcome to contribute!

-Abstracts should be no more than 250 words and submissions must be received by February 15 to be considered for the Spring Symposium.
+All Abstract submissions must be received by February 7 to be considered for the Spring Symposium.

 We look forward to seeing the variety of quality projects that the Brenau community has in store for us.